antoinema/reactnd-readable/README.md

 ## User interface
 The user interface relies on [Bulma CSS framework](http://bulma.io/)

 ## Areas of improvement
-* Update the UI before the API returns to get a more responsive UX
+* Update the UI before the API returns a response to get a more responsive UX
 * Auto select category on new post creation (with the currently selected category)
+* Validate comments creation and edition